 In visceral leishmaniasis, diagnosis is made by combining clinical signs with parasitological, or serological tests (rapid diagnostic tests and others).
 In cutaneous and mucocutaneous leishmaniasis serological tests have limited value.
 In cutaneous leishmaniasis, clinical manifestation with parasitological tests confirms the diagnosis.

-The treatment of leishmaniasis depends on several factors including type of disease, parasite species, geographic location.
+The treatment of leishmaniasis depends on several factors including type of disease, parasite species and geographic location.
 Leishmaniasis is a treatable and curable disease.
 All patients diagnosed as visceral leishmaniasis require prompt and complete treatment.
 Detailed information on treatment of the various forms of the disease by geographic location is available in the WHO technical report series 949 on the control of leishmaniasis.

 Prevention and control